Summertime Hygge: How to Increase Happiness During the Dog Days

-The Danish concept of hygge (pronounced "hue-gah") is often thought to be about cuddling and coziness, cocooning and comfort.
+The Danish concept of hygge (pronounced "hoo-gah") is often thought to be about cuddling and coziness, cocooning and comfort.
 Much of the marketing of hygge-related objects is about blankets, slippers, candles, and cushions.

 That's fine for a country that experiences plenty of overcast and rainy days all year round, and snow, sleet, and freezing temperatures during very long, dark winters.

 But I don't live in Denmark.
-It's June, and I live in a climate where summer weather lasts from May through October.
+It's August, and I live in a climate where summer weather lasts from May through October.
 And I don't mean pleasantly warm weather that encourages lush green growth.
 I'm talking about north-central California summer weather, with no rain and high temperatures.
 When it's 96° we say, "Well, at least it's better than yesterday when it was 106°!"
-And did I mention NO RAIN?
+And did I mention no rain?
 Without dams and reservoirs it would be a desert.

 In my opinion, there's nothing comfortable about that.
-The glaring sun and the brown countryside are not beautiful.
+I struggle to see beauty in the glaring sun and burnt brown countryside.

 Can hygge be translated, I wonder?
 If it makes a long, dark, frozen winter bearable, can it also transform a seemingly endless, fire-prone summer?
 Is there such a thing as summertime hygge?

-Hygge is about comfort and ease, and is most likely to be found in the company of family and old friends while in familiar surroundings.
-It's informal and undemanding.
-It's also about equality and mutual well-being, so a spirit of harmony and agreement will be present.
+Hygge is about comfort and ease, so you're most likely to find it in the company of family and old friends while in familiar surroundings.
+It's informal and undemanding, so no big production is required (in fact, that defeats the purpose).
+It's also about equality and mutual well-being, so everyone gets to enjoy it together.
 Hygge is a feeling of belonging.